#DALEYPOP X 2025 AOTY picks

 Kesha-.

-Kesha’s Period is a bold, gleefully unpredictable return to pop that celebrates her creative freedom and independence, arriving via her own imprint Kesha Records, after years of legal and industry struggles.
-Released on Independence Day (very apt), the album represents a liberated shift back toward the glittery, chaotic energy that first made her a star.
+Kesha’s Period is a bold, unpredictable return to pop, celebrating her creative freedom and independence.
+Released on Independence Day via Kesha Records, it marks a liberated return to the glittery, chaotic energy that made her a star.

 Tom Aspaul - Cabin Fever